-The Manager, in consultation with the Directors, reserves the right to impose an Anti-Dilution Levy on a transaction basis in the case of net subscriptions as a percentage adjustment (to be communicated to the Administrator) on the value of the relevant subscription calculated for the purposes of determining a subscription price to reflect the impact of dealing costs relating to the acquisition or disposal of assets and to preserve the value of the underlying assets of the relevant Fund where they consider such a provision to be in the best interests of a Fund.
-Such amount will be added to the price at which Shares will be issued in the case of net subscription requests.
+The Manager also reserves the right to impose an Anti-Dilution Levy on a transaction basis in the case of net subscriptions and/or net repurchases as a percentage adjustment (to be communicated to the Administrator) on the value of the relevant subscription/ repurchase calculated for the purposes of determining an issue price or repurchase price to cover dealing costs and duties and charges and to preserve the value of the underlying assets of the relevant Fund where they consider such a provision to be in the best interests of a Fund.
+Such amount will be added to the price at which Shares will be issued in the case of net subscription requests or deducted from the price at which Shares will be repurchased in the case of net repurchase requests.
 Any such sum will be paid into the account of the relevant Fund.